How to Measure Brushless Motor and Propeller Efficiency

 • Mechanical power (Watts) = Torque (Nm) * Speed (rad/s) ← same as the motor

-• Propeller efficiency (g/Watts) = Thrust (g) / Mechanical power (Watts)
+• Propeller efficiency (g/watt) = Thrust (g) / Mechanical power (Watts)

-System efficiency (g/Watts) = Propeller efficiency (g/Watts) * Motor Efficiency
+System efficiency (g/watt) = Propeller efficiency (g/watt) * Motor Efficiency

-Where the system efficiency is in grams per watts of electrical power.
-Changing the motor, propeller, or even switching to another ESC will all contribute to changing this calculated system efficiency.
+where the system efficiency is in grams per watt of electrical power.
+Changing the motor, propeller, or even switching to another ESC will all contribute to changing the system efficiency.

 Moreover, the efficiency value will only be valid for a specific command input and mechanical load.
-In practice, this means that you will test your motor over a range of command inputs and with multiple propellers to vary the mechanical load.
+In practice, this means that you will need to test your motor over a range of command inputs and with various propellers (to vary the mechanical load) in order to get a full efficiency characterization.

 Further reading: Why You Should Test Your Drone's Motors and Propellers